 doi:

 Recently, the increase in use of portable computing devices has created an intense demand for wireless data access.
 Spectral allocations and regulations limit our ability to increase the capacity of existing channels within the radio frequency (RF) spectrum.
-Advances made in the solid-state lighting industry are driving significant deployments of energy-efficient light-emitting diode-based luminaries.
+Advances made in the solid-state lighting industry are driving significant deployments of energy-efficient light-emitting-diode based luminaries.
 This has created an opportunity to use such luminaries to establish high capacity indoor visible light communication (VLC) links and reduce the bottleneck on existing RF wireless channels.
 Under this model, luminaries simultaneously support illumination and wireless data transmission[1].
-Optical spatial modulation (OSM) and optical-orthogonal frequency division multiplexing (O-OFDM) are two techniques that have been proposed to implement such a dual-use VLC channel.
+Optical spatial modulation (OSM) and optical orthogonal frequency division multiplexing (O-OFDM) are two techniques that have been proposed to implement such a dual-use VLC channel.

 OSM is a multiple-transmitter technique in which information is encoded over a) index of luminaires that are spatially separated and b) modulation scheme overlayed on indexed luminaire[2].
 Within a symbol period, only one luminaire emits a radiant flux while all other luminaires are idle.
 This minimizes the inter-channel interference (ICI) thus simplifying the detection process and the overall system complexity as compared with spatial multiplexing (SMP).
 In OSM, the bit-stream to be transmitted is divided into contiguous sections of k = log2(Ntx) spatial bit-stream and m = log2(M) modulation bit-stream where Ntx is the number of luminaires and M is the modulation order.
 The k bits select the luminaire to be activated while the m bits select the M-ary modulation symbol to be transmitted.
-Thus, OSM system provides log2(M Ntx) bits per symbol.
+Thus, OSM system provides log2(M.Ntx) bits per symbol.
 In Fath et al.[3], an OSM system with pulse amplitude modulation (PAM) as the overlayed modulation scheme was proposed.
 Popoola et al.[4] proposed a scheme that combines OSM with pulse position modulation (PPM) to benefit from the energy efficiency of PPM as compared with PAM.
 Butala et al.[5] showed that imaging receiver (ImR) can provide significant signal-to-noise ratio (SNR) gains for OSM and SMP as compared with non-imaging receiver (NImR).

 Mesleh et al.[6] showed implementation and performance comparisons of asymmetrically clipped optical OFDM (ACO-OFDM) and DC-biased optical OFDM (DCO-OFDM).
 In ACO-OFDM, data are assigned only on odd subcarriers while in DCO-OFDM all odd and even subcarriers are assigned data.
 Hermetian symmetry is enforced across the frequency-domain O-OFDM symbol.
 An inverse fast Fourier transform (IFFT) process then results in a real-valued time-domain signal that multiplexes the streams before transmission over the channel.
 In intensity-modulation direct-detection (IM/DD) systems, the signal is transmitted by varying the output flux from the transmitter.
 Thus, the transmitted signal must be non-negative and real valued.
 The ACO-OFDM signal can be clipped at values below zero because the resulting clipping noise is shown to be orthogonal to the signal[7].
 Conversely, in DCO-OFDM an offset must be added to the multiplexed signal in order to minimize errors due to clipping of negative valued signal.
 O-OFDM achieves high spectral efficiency by enabling parallel transmission of higher order modulation symbols on orthogonal subcarriers.
 The number of data-subcarriers,, equals (Nsc/4) for ACO-OFDM and (Nsc/2–1) for DCO-OFDM where Nsc is the total number of subcarriers.
 Thus, the number of transmitted bits per O-OFDM symbol is given by .